Land ownership

 Owner of an ex-council house but not the garden

-In some cases a council house has been sold, but the council keeps ownership of the land forming the front garden.
-Usually this is the soft landscaped areas.
-If your deeds are written in this way, you will need to contact Abri who may need you to buy the land.
-This may also need planning permission for change of use which would involve extra charges.
-Such conditions need to be satisfied before your application for a vehicle access.
+If your deeds are written in this way, you need to contact Abri who may need you to buy the land.
+You will also need to apply for planning permission for change of use.
+This involves extra charges and delays.
+Such conditions need to be satisfied before your application for a dropped kerb can be approved.

 Walls, fences and hedges

-If you have a wall, fence or hedgerow at the location of your planned or extended driveway, you need to remove these before our contractor drops the kerb.
+If you have a wall, fence or hedgerow where you want a dropped kerb, you need to remove these before our contractor can drop the kerb.
 This includes any other planting or structure as well as footings, foundations and roots.

-If you don't do this before the works, it could result in our contractor leaving the site and charging a return visit fee of £150.
+If you do not prepare your land and clear the boundary before the dropped kerb works, it could result in our contractor leaving the site and you being charged an abortive visit fee of £300.

 Trees